JeffLong72/wordpress-wp-cli/README.md

 # What is this?

-A test plugin to allow WP-CLI to run custom functions and send additional params ( params are optional ).
+A skeleton plugin to allow WP-CLI to run custom functions and send additional params ( params are optional ).

 Basic command: `$ wp foo [the-function-name]`